PuZheng/flask-report/docs/source/Tutorial.rst

   $ python -m flask_report.tutorial

-then open http://127.0.0.1/data-set/1 to create the first report
+then open http://127.0.0.1/data-set/1 to create the first report.

-You could open http://127.0.0.1/report/1 to see the result.

-Futhermore, the department leader want to see the average performance of her workers in this month
+Futhermore, the department leader want to see the average performance of her workers in this month. so we add some aggregate under the data table.

 Then the boss what to see the performance of each department.